| Birth: 1636 - Jamestown, Elizabeth City, Virginia, USA Death:

 building materials from less-skilled laborers, frequently using planks cut from logs by a sawyer and shingles made by slaves

+at a building site.
 In colonial times, a cooper was a person who made leak

 proof wooden barrels, tubs, and pails.
 Coopers worked in villages, on plantations, and on ships.
 Barrels were used to hold